 Please don’t fall for this.
 If you receive any communications, whatever the source, indicating a need for you to provide information or change something on your computer to correct a problem, do not do it.
-Contact, Bill, Wally or the campus helpdesk about the situation.
+Contact Bill about the situation.
 We would rather be sure.

 Tech Support Phone Scams ARE occurring